Community Canopy Program

 Using research from the Vermont Department of Health, we selected partner communities in Vermont that are most vulnerable to heat-related illness.
 These areas have high densities of exposed asphalt and rooftops but limited tree cover.
 As a result, residents in these areas can spend more money to cool their homes, and those without air conditioning can be at greater risk for heat illnesses.

-See the cumulative impact report below from 2017- spring 2024.
+See the cumulative impact report below from 2017- 2024.

 Past partner communities include: Bradford, Brattleboro, Bennington, Barre, Bellows Falls, Burlington, Lyndon, Newport City, St. Albans, Rutland, St. Johnsbury, Windsor.